adbar/trafilatura/docs/index.rst

 Roadmap
 ~~~~~~~

+For a comprehensive list see `issues page <https://github.com/adbar/trafilatura/issues>`_.

 -  [-] Duplicate detection at sentence, paragraph and document level using a least recently used (LRU) cache
 -  [-] URL lists and document management
 -  [-] Configuration and extraction parameters